 2. DEDUCE PARTNER PREFERENCES, THEN STICK WITH THEM

-Whether your partner is an expressive, skilled communicator or not, you should eventually figure out which style of touch she responds to best.
-When I say "stick with it" I mean with whichever general pattern elicits the most positive feedback.
+Whether your partner is an skilled communicator or not, you should eventually figure out which style of touch she responds to best.
+When I say "stick with it" I mean stick with whichever general pattern elicits the most positive feedback.

 As she becomes more aroused, you'll (most likely) want to intensify your speed and pressure, while sticking with the same pattern.
 Meaning, if she's a circle girl, stick with the circular motion.
 If she likes the flicking, stick with that.
 Combos are popular!
 But that's for you two to work out.
 I can't begin to describe the varieties of touch or how light & slow or fast & hard to be with each individual woman.
 They all like it a little different.